Further information about the National Senior Competition UKOL can be found by using the links below to the UK Orienteering league (UKOL) website:

 Junior Home Internationals (JHI's)

-The Junior Home Internationals are a yearly event where the best juniors from England, Northern Ireland, Scotland and Wales compete against each.
+The Junior Home Internationals is a yearly event where the best juniors from England, Northern Ireland, Scotland and Wales compete against each.
 A maximum of four juniors from six age groups are eligible to compete.
 The age groups are M/W14, M/W16 and M/W18.